guardian/frontend/static/src/javascripts/projects/common/modules/identity/sign-in-gate/README.md

 # Sign In Gate Test

+All sign in gate AB tests and designs should be logged in the Sign In Gate Variants Directory spreadsheet in the Identity team drive.

+AB tests runs should also be added to the Identity calendar.

 ## Running a new test
 When making changes to a test, for example adding a new variant, it is worth modifying the id of the test to seperate it out from the previous test.